Reason Why Your Dog Licking Paws & Its Remedies

 Use homemade protective foot soaks that fit your dog.

-Chamomile and green tea work as best soothing and anti-inflammatory agents not in humans only, but also in animals.
+Chamomile and green tea work as the best soothing and anti-inflammatory agents not in humans only, but also in animals.

 If your pet is having hot spots or itchy patches, then chamomile or a green tea bath is undoubtedly recommended.